 Using responsible practices to conserve and create energy

-We have established a Global Energy Services team, with worldwide responsibility, and oversight of energy management throughout the Company.
-Program objectives are supported by a number of other company initiatives that address energy issues, including our EHS Policy, engineering standards and review of capital investments.
+We have established a Global Energy & Sustainability Services team, with worldwide responsibility and oversight of energy management throughout the company.
+Program objectives are supported by a number of other company initiatives that address energy issues, including our EOHSS Policy, engineering standards and review of capital investments.
 As a result, our new facilities make use of state-of-the art, energy-efficient technologies.